Financial Market Roundup

 POLICIES

-The Federal Open Market Committee (FOMC) last met on September 18th and lowered interest rates by 50 basis points leaving their target range for the Federal Funds rate at 4.75%-5.00%.
-In a prepared statement by the Federal Reserve it was noted that, “The Committee has gained greater confidence that inflation is moving sustainably toward 2 percent…” The statement continued and spoke to the decision to lower interest rates by noting, “In light of the progress on inflation and the balance of risks, the committee decided to lower the target range for the federal funds rate by half percentage point…” to ensure, “… supporting maximum employment…” During the month of September market expectations on rates cuts increased with the market expecting three additional 25 basis point cuts for the rest of the 2024.
+The Federal Open Market Committee (FOMC) last met on December 18th and lowered interest rates by 25 basis points leaving their target range for the Federal Funds rate at 4.25%-4.50%.
+In a prepared statement by the Federal Reserve, it was noted that, “…the committee decided to lower the target range for the federal funds rate by 1/4 percentage point…” to ensure, “… supporting maximum employment and returning inflation to its 2 percent objective.”
+The committee meets again on January 29th and markets are expecting a pause on the current interest rate cut cycle.
+Looking out over all of 2025, markets are expecting only one-or-two 25 basis point interest rate cuts.

 EQUITY